IvanPartsunev/survey_app_api/README.md

 - **Create Comment**:
   - `POST /comments/`
   - Adds a new comment to a specific question.
 The `question_id` must be provided in the request data.
+  - Rate-limited to prevent spam and abuse, especially as this endpoint is accessible to anonymous users.
+  - Protected with a honeypot mechanism to defend against bot attacks.

 - **Update Comment**:
   - `PATCH /comments/<int:pk>/`
-  - Updates the text of an existing comment.
+  - Updates the text of an existing comment, restricted to the comment owner.

 - **Delete Comment**:
   - `DELETE /comments/<int:pk>/`
-  - Deletes a specific comment.
+  - Deletes a specific comment, with checks to ensure only the comment owner (authenticated or anonymous) can delete it.

 ---